Questions Parents Asked About the CSS Profile

-A: YES, in fact, it's best to complete the FAFSA and CSS Profile as soon after October 1st as possible, and send it to the colleges on your list, so that they can start reviewing your application and determining your financial aid (even if they don't communicate that information to you until the spring).
+A: YES, in fact, it's best to complete the FAFSA and CSS Profile as soon as they become available, which is October 1st.
+Though note that the FAFSA will not be available until December 2023 for families completing the 2024-25 application.
+This will allow the colleges to start reviewing your application and determining your financial aid (even if they don't communicate that information to you until the spring).
 Some colleges do run out of financial aid funds, so you don't want to submit your application too late.
 Send your financial aid applications to the schools where you know you're applying.
 If you add a school to your list in another month or two, you can always send that school your financial aid applications at that time.

 Q: We financially support an elderly grandparent who lives with us.
 How do we include him on the CSS Profile?

 A: The CSS Profile will ask you to include all household members who receive more than half of their support from you and then have you indicate that person's relationship to the student (sibling, grandparent, etc.), so just be sure to include the grandparent when you get to the section about your household members.

 Q: Is the CSS Profile offered in Spanish?